spfaber/wmp/preprocessing/README.md

-## This text file summarizes the procedural pipeline for carrying out DTI preprocessing using FSL.
+## This text file summarizes the procedural pipeline for carrying out DWI preprocessing using FSL.

 ####  Pestilli Lab at Indiana University Bloomington
 ##### Written by Sam Faber and Jack Zhang